kirkhansen/svo-print/README.md

 After that succeeds, there should be a new binary `svo-print`.
 Test by typing `svo-print` in a terminal.

+If that works, let's get a list of printers available printers with: `svo-print setup --help`

+Look for the `--printer-name` field.
+There should be a `|` separated list of available printers.

+Once you have that, you can go through the wizard with `svo-print setup`.

 The web app _could_ produce a command that could be copy pasted into a terminal.
 It would look something like the following.